Settings Update

 • Easier to scan menus

-• Reduced translation costs, design upkeep, and broken UI issues
+• Reduced translation costs, design upkeep, and UI inconsistencies

 Related updates made later

-Settings in the mobile app got further updates to be even lighter.
-With Settings and Security merged and new features having been added, the list is still long, but it’s much easier to scan and all in one place.
+Settings in the mobile app were later updated to be even lighter.
+With Settings and Security merged and new features added, the list is still long, but now it’s much easier to scan, with everything in one place.

 Language screen